mehulagg/gitlab_test/doc/development/go_guide/index.md

   of the Code Review Comments page on the Go wiki for more details.

-  Most editors/IDEs will allow you to run commands before/after saving a file, you can set it up to run `goimports -local` so that it's applied to every file when saving.
+  Most editors/IDEs will allow you to run commands before/after saving a file, you can set it up to run `goimports -local gitlab.com/gitlab-org` so that it's applied to every file when saving.
 - Place private methods below the first caller method in the source file.

 ### Automatic linting